How to Perform Windows Autopilot Reset [2-Ways]

 You can also perform a Windows Autopilot Reset from a Windows device locally.
 Once the process is initiated, it will restore the device to its last known good configuration and prepare it for the next user.

-You can follow the below process to trigger a Local Windows Autopilot Reset:
+You can follow the below steps to trigger a Local Windows Autopilot Reset:

 • Press the keys Ctrl + Windows key + R on the Windows device lock screen.